Long Beach, CA

 How do park amenities measure up?

 Parks help foster healthy, inclusive, and flourishing communities—the cities with the highest ParkScore ratings are healthier places to live.
-These six amenities reflect activities popular among a diverse selection of user groups (kids, teenagers, adults, seniors).
+These seven amenities reflect activities popular among a diverse selection of user groups (kids, teenagers, adults, seniors).
 For each amenity, Long Beach is awarded points based on their abundance relative to the other 99 cities.

 Basketball Hoops